Swetko/HW2/README.md

 We've been talking a lot about resizing and interpolation in class, now's your time to do it!
 To resize we'll need some interpolation methods and a function to create a new image and fill it in with our interpolation methods.

 - Fill in `float Image::pixel_nearest(float x, float y, int c) const;` in `src/resize_image.cpp`
     - It should perform nearest neighbor interpolation.
 Remember to use the closest `int`, not just type-cast because in C that will truncate towards zero.
-This is inside the `Image` class, so for convenience use the member function `pixel(a,b,c)` instead of the access operator `()`.
+This is inside the `Image` class, so for convenience use the member function `clamped_pixel(a,b,c)` instead of the access operator `()`.
+    - Note: Make sure you consider the pixel coordinate convention we mentioned in lecture.
 - Fill in `Image nearest_resize(const Image& im, int w, int h);`.
 It should:
     - Create a new image that is `w x h` and the same number of channels as `im`
     - Loop over the pixels and map back to the old coordinates